 Equally bracing that year was Ivan Dixon’s The Spook Who Sat by the Door, based on the bestselling novel by Sam Greenlee.
 It starred the charismatic Lawrence Cook as a man recruited by the CIA who learns – and subsequently puts into action – the techniques of urban guerrilla warfare on the streets of Chicago.
 Though an immediate box office success, it drew the attention of the FBI, who nixed almost all of the prints.
 This highlighted the strength of establishment resistance to such challenging fare.

 For further viewing on this era’s black independent cinema, Howard Johnson’s informative, underrated documentary Black Hollywood: Blaxploitation and Advancing an Independent Black Cinema (1984) is highly recommended.

-3. L.A. stories (1976-1984)
+3. LA stories (1976-84)

-4. They’ve gotta have us (1986-1994)
+4. They’ve gotta have us (1986-94)